 Imagine you are a class 2 child appearing for a Math exam.
 Say out of 100, you score 65.
 Now, you have the marks to pass grade 2 and proceed to grade 3.
 And so you proceed.
 However, no one has addressed why you did not get the remaining 35 marks.
 Was it about careless mistakes or simply lack of conceptual clarity or may be a mix of both.
 Because, we haven’t addressed this gap for you, when you move to Grade 3, the gap only increases.
 As you keep moving up the grades, the gap keeps on increasing eventually making you feel disinterested towards learning itself.

-If we take a step back and enter into our classrooms, much before we even reach the stage of the exam, you will see that the genesis of the issue being discussed is there itself.
-In a one to many learning format which we follow currently, it is a challenging task for a teacher to keep a tab on every child in the class, to understand their learning patterns, to recognise their existing learning levels and then modify the content and the delivery accordingly.
-If we look at it from the context of a government school, the challenge gets compounded because of either the lack of skill on a teacher’s part, being overburdened or inherent lack of motivation.
+Let’s take a step back and enter into our classrooms, much before we even reach the stage of the exam.
+You will see that the genesis of the issue being discussed is there itself.
+As you know we follow one to many learning format currently.
+That makes it a challenging task for a teacher to keep a tab on every child in the class.
+It is dificult to to understand their learning patterns.
+Also it is difficult to recognise their existing learning levels and then modify the content and the delivery accordingly.
+If we look at it from the context of a government school, the challenge gets compounded.
+That’s because of either the lack of skill on a teacher’s part, being overburdened or inherent lack of motivation.

-And for a child in a government school, there aren’t enough opportunities to learn or build mastery on concepts beyond the school.
+And for a child in a government school, there aren’t enough opportunities.
+They don’t have much resources to learn or build mastery on concepts beyond the school.

 The argument we have built is we believe a big reason why year after year, all surveys and studies continue to report lack of grade readiness in our children.
-Of course, this has huge implications as we are depriving our country of skilled resources that can very well shape our future.
+Of course, this has huge implications.
+We are depriving our country of skilled resources that can very well shape our future.

 What role can technology play in addressing the issue?

 The problem as we have seen above is simple to understand and so should be the solution.
-At a basic level, what we need is an ability to understand child wise learning gaps and then deliver to them tailor made learning content which helps them build mastery over topics and lets them to move forward at their own pace.
+At a basic level, what we need is an ability to understand child wise learning gaps.
+We should then deliver to them tailor made learning content which helps them build mastery over topics.
+It should let them move forward at their own pace.

-Conventionally, technology in schools has been in the form of smart classes, which though use interesting multimedia content but yet follow a one to many learning format.
-So yes, smart classes do take up the engagement level inside the classrooms, they will still never be a holistic learning solution, which can understand each child and then deliver a lesson accordingly.
+Conventionally, technology in schools has been in the form of smart classes.
+These though use interesting multimedia content but yet follow a one to many learning format.
+So yes, smart classes do take up the engagement level inside the classrooms.
+But, they will still never be a holistic learning solution.
+They can not understand each child and then deliver a lesson accordingly.

-If a child is sitting inside a smart class, he/she does not really have the option to pause the video, take notes or go back and listen to it again.
+If a child is sitting inside a smart class, he/she does not really have much options.
+They can’t pause the video, take notes or go back and listen to it again.
 And if in case, the child isn’t able to understand, there again exists no option to go down a grade and understand the basic of the topic.